You are free to use our Jordan map for educational and commercial uses. Attribution is required. How to attribute?

 Jordan Satellite Map

 Altogether, Jordan occupies an area of 89,342 square kilometers (34,495 sq mi).
 This makes it almost identical in size to Serbia or Azerbaijan.
-The Syrian Desert covers 85% of the landmass in Jordan, where population is sparse.
+The Syrian Desert covers 85% of the landmass in Jordan, where the population is sparse.
 Whereas the northwestern region contains most major cities because of its highest rainfall and fertile soil.
-While Jordan River is the longest river, it’s largest water bodies include the Dead Sea and Lake Tiberias (Sea of Galilee)
+While Jordan River is the longest river, its largest water bodies include the Dead Sea and Lake Tiberias (Sea of Galilee)

 Jordan Physical Map

 One of the most prominent features in Jordan is the Jordan Rift Valley, which spans a north-south direction.
 This geological divide includes Jordan River Valley, the Dead Sea, and the Jordanian Highlands.
-The highest point in Jordan is the mountain peak Jabal Umm ad Dami at 1,854 meters (6082.7 ft).
+At 1,854 meters (6082.7 ft), the highest point in Jordan is the mountain peak Jabal Umm ad Dami.
 Conversely, the lowest point is in the Dead Sea at 431 meters (1414 ft) below sea level.
-Not only in Jordan, but the surface of the Dead Sea is the lowest point on the planet.
+Not only in Jordan but the surface of the Dead Sea is the lowest point on the planet.